 On the other hand, the hardy and reliable e-bikes would be the go-to option for the rugged winter or wet season.

-Fast forward, however, many of the e-bikes brands have attempted to blend the attributes of the single-season e-bikes into an all-weather and “four-season” electric bike.
+Fast forward, however, many of the e-bikes brands have attempted to blend the attributes of the single-season e-bikes into a best all weather electric bikes

-While the attempt is by no means finely tuned, there're electric bikes that come close to being the all perfect all-weather electric bikes.
+While the attempt is by no means finely tuned, there’re electric bikes that come close to being the all perfect best all weather electric bikes

 Just to be clear: There are differences between electric bikes designed for riding in wet conditions and all-weather e-bikes.
 The former places more emphasis on maximizing traction in loose conditions while the latter combines the prevalent qualities of several e-bike types into one.